Two of the best tips you can use at restaurants are to watch the salt and cut the portions.

 If you keep up with patterns in your blood sugar levels, the information can help you and your doctor better manage your diabetes.

-To find out more, your doctor might use a machine called a continuous glucose monitor (CGM) that can test your blood sugar every 5 minutes all day.
+To find out more, your doctor might use a machine called a continuous glucose monitor (CGM) that can test your blood sugar every 5 minutes throughout the day.
 It tests through tiny fibers on a patch stuck on your skin.
 Results are sent wirelessly to a small monitor that you can hold or clip on your belt.
-Some CGM devices even send your results to your doctor's office through a wireless signal.
+Some CGM devices can send your data to your doctor's office through a wireless signal.

 This gadget doesn't take the place of old-school testing, though.
-The device's maker says you need at least one finger-stick every 12 hours to set the device, and suggests regular testing three to four times a day to make sure the numbers match up.
+The device's maker says you need at least one finger-stick every 12 hours to set the device and suggests regular testing three to four times a day to make sure the numbers match up.

 New smartphone, tablet, and computer apps can be good if you don't like writing things down in a journal, says Marisa Moore, a registered dietitian who works with type 2 diabetes patients in Atlanta.

 Good to Know is a new feature that allows members of the community to answer questions from WebMD experts, doctors, staff, and other community members.
 We're testing this new feature and we'd like your feedback.